payloadcms/payload/packages/plugin-stripe/README.md

 - #### `POST /api/stripe/rest`

-  Proxies the [Stripe REST API](https://stripe.com/docs/api) behind [Payload access control](https://payloadcms.com/docs/access-control/overview) and returns the result.
+  If `rest` is true, proxies the [Stripe REST API](https://stripe.com/docs/api) behind [Payload access control](https://payloadcms.com/docs/access-control/overview) and returns the result.
 If you need to proxy the API server-side, use the [stripeProxy](#node) function.

   ```js
   const res = await fetch(`/api/stripe/rest`, {